sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS student guide - Oracle to PostgreSQL.md

 *Reporting*

 1. How can they discover which reports and Excel spreadsheets hitting the Oracle database need to be upgraded?
 What's a proper upgrade path?

-2. Are there any tools or processes that would make this easier?
-How does Azure Database Migration Service (DMS) compare to other database migration tools, such as Database Migration Assistant or the open-source ora2pg?

-3. What are the steps required to use the Azure Database Migration Service to perform a database migration?

-4. What are the post-upgrade steps we should consider in the POC?
-How would this address their concerns?

 *High Availability and Audit Table*